 How Much Does a Rochester Home Cost to Buy?

-• Home Age: Older homes may be priced lower because they require more maintenance.
+- Home Age: Older homes may be priced lower because they require more maintenance.
 You’ll pay more for a newer home or an older home that’s been recently renovated.

-• Home Size: Generally, the bigger the home, the more you’ll pay.
+- Home Size: Generally, the bigger the home, the more you’ll pay.
 Of course, there are exceptions to that rule.
 You may be able to get a big house for a low price if it requires lots of updating or repairs.

-• The House's Floor Plan: The floor plan may also affect the price.
+- The House's Floor Plan: The floor plan may also affect the price.
 Homes that have confusing layouts or small kitchens or bathrooms may be priced lower than neighboring houses that offer better flow from room to room and larger room sizes.

-• Location of the Property: Location is one of the key factors in determining a home’s price.
+- Location of the Property: Location is one of the key factors in determining a home’s price.
 Homes in good school districts and well-maintained neighborhoods will be priced higher than comparable homes in neighborhoods with poorly performing schools and run-down houses.
 Other location factors may also affect the price.
 If a house is located close to stores and other services, you may pay more, while homes close to an airport or railroad tracks tend to sell for less.

 Factors that Influence the Cost of Residential Construction

-1. The Materials Needed to Build the Home: Since it is one of the more expensive rooms to build in a house, let’s use the kitchen as an illustration.
+Since the kitchen is one of the more expensive rooms to build in a house, let’s use it as an illustration.
 Granite countertops cost more than laminate countertops.
 Hardwood or stone flooring costs more than vinyl flooring.
 Solid wood cabinets cost considerably more than fiberboard cabinets.
 A natural stone sink will cost more than a basic stainless steel sink.
 It’s not just the materials themselves that are more expensive.
-Some materials are harder to work with and require a lot of expertise.
-That ends up costing more.
+Some materials are harder to work with and require much expertise, influencing their ultimate cost.

 Will Material Costs Go Down Soon?